Oops! My secret is out now! I'll confess - I've had some help writing the Sonrise Stable series - a ghost writer.

 It's okay, my daughters usually didn't appreciate my sense of humor either!

-Lacey did her best to write herself into the story, but when I pawsed to read it (sorry, couldn't resist!)
-I saw that she had made herself the heroine of the story, and I had to delete all her work.
-Maybe she'll find her way into book 10!
+Lacey did her best to write herself into a story, but when I pawsed to read it (sorry, couldn't resist!)
+I saw that she had made herself the heroine, and I had to delete all her work.
+Maybe she'll find her way into another book!

 But, back to the topic of this post.
 Are there really any "secrets" to good writing?